pycampers/plugingen/README.md

 ---

-This is how you would create a plugin for the popular package `pipdeptree`.
+For instance, This is how you would go about creating a plugin for the popular package `pipdeptree`:

 ```python
 # pip_plugin_tree.py